domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 To each her own.
 What works for you may not work for others.
 Don't knock it 'til you try it.
 Judge not.
 Just focus on doing what floats your boat!

 Self-acceptance, self-acceptance, self-acceptance.
-100%, absolute, at-all-times, deep-down, fundamental, wholehearted, to-the-bone, at-the-core (hence, "Life Mantras") self-acceptance is absolutely, first & foremost, foundational, fundamental, key, & pivotal to mental (psychological) stability & well-being.
+100%, absolute, at-all-times, deep-down, fundamental, wholehearted, to-the-bone, at-the-core (hence, "Life Mantras") self-acceptance is absolutely, first and foremost, foundational, fundamental, key, and pivotal to mental (psychological) stability and well-being.

 Bees don't look up, so they get trapped in the honey traps.

-How to cook: Put food on stove.
-Apply heat.
-Eat.
+How to cook (simple): 1.
+Put food on stove, 2.
+Apply heat, 3.
+Wait.
+Now eat up!

+How to cook (complex): 1.
+Add ingredients, 2.
+Apply heat, 3.
+Wait.
+Mangia!
+Bon appetit!

 Trying is no substitute for thinking.